Genesis 37:12-36 · Genesis · Updated April 25, 2026

 Summary

-This passage from Genesis 37:12-36 details a pivotal moment in the story of Joseph, a favored son of Jacob (also known as Israel).
+Genesis 37:12-36 details a significant moment in the story of Joseph, a favored son of Jacob (also known as Israel).
 Joseph's brothers harbor resentment towards him due to their father's favoritism and Joseph's dreams, which suggest he will rule over them.
-The passage begins with Joseph being sent by Jacob from Hebron to check on his brothers who are tending sheep in Shechem.
+Joseph is sent by Jacob from Hebron to check on his brothers who are tending sheep in Shechem.
 Upon arrival in Shechem, Joseph learns from a man that his brothers have moved on to Dothan, so he follows them there (Genesis 37:12-17).

 As Joseph approaches, his brothers see him from a distance and plot to kill him, mocking him as "this dreamer" (Genesis 37:18-19).
 Reuben, the eldest, intervenes to prevent murder, suggesting instead that they throw Joseph into a pit, intending to rescue him later (Genesis 37:21-22).
 The brothers strip Joseph of his coat of many colors and cast him into an empty pit (Genesis 37:23-24).
 While they eat, a caravan of Ishmaelites on their way to Egypt passes by.
 Judah proposes selling Joseph to the Ishmaelites instead of killing him, and the brothers agree.
 Joseph is sold to the Ishmaelites for twenty pieces of silver and taken to Egypt (Genesis 37:25-28).

 Reuben returns to find Joseph gone and is distraught.
 The brothers deceive their father by dipping Joseph's coat in goat blood and presenting it to Jacob, who believes a wild animal has killed Joseph (Genesis 37:29-33).
-Jacob mourns deeply, refusing comfort from his family, declaring he will mourn until he joins Joseph in death (Genesis 37:34-35).
+Jacob mourns, refusing comfort from his family, declaring he will mourn until he joins Joseph in death (Genesis 37:34-35).
 Meanwhile, Joseph is sold by the Midianites in Egypt to Potiphar, an officer of Pharaoh and captain of the guard, setting the stage for Joseph's future in Egypt (Genesis 37:36).
+The primary conclusion of the passage where Joseph is sold by his brothers is the destructive power of jealousy and the resulting betrayal.
+The text shows how the brothers' envy, fueled by their father Jacob's favoritism and Joseph's prophetic dreams, leads them to conspire against him (Genesis 37:18).
+Their actions, from plotting to kill him to selling him into slavery, reveal the depth of their resentment.
+This betrayal sets off a chain of events that greatly impacts Joseph's life and the future of the family, illustrating how unchecked jealousy can lead to severe, life-altering consequences.

 Chiastic structure